SPECIAL EDUCATIONAL NEEDS AND DISABILITY

 If interested, you can book online at www.autismshow.co.uk

-or buy tickets there on the day.
+or buy tickets on the door on the day.

 COLLINGWOOD AUTISM SUPPORT GROUP